team-work-tools/team-work-telegram-bot/docs/configuration/sprint.md

           ```

           - The section in square brackets is optional.
-          - `description` formulates the subtask (extends the Subtask issue name).
+          - `details` provides details on the subtask (elaborates on the Subtask issue name).
           - `subtasks` - a single-level checkbox list of descriptions of subtasks or links to Subtask issues that should be completed to complete this Subtask issue.

         - According to [Responsibility Distribution](#def-responsibility-distribution):